POETSII/tinsel/doc/custom/README.md

 [config.py](https://github.com/POETSII/tinsel/blob/master/config.py)
 with the `vpp` option (which stands for Verilog pre-processor).

-## Flit format
+## Message format

-Here is the flit format, as a SystemVerilog structure:
+Here is the message format, as a SystemVerilog structure:

 ```
 typedef struct packed {